Skaihen/neo-keybinds/README.md

-# neo-keybinds README
+# neokeybinds README

-This is the README for your extension "neo-keybinds".
+This is the README for your extension "neokeybinds".
 After writing up a brief description, we recommend including the following sections.

 ## Features